AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

 1. **Create a Channel Configuration**
    Define where and how the offers appear (for example, a web page with code-based experience).
+    - Log in to Journey Optmizer
+      Navigate to Administration ->Channels->Create channel configuration
    - **Name**: `finwise-web-personalization`
   Identifies this configuration for FinWise's personalized web offer delivery.